FlineDev/RemafoX/README.md

 # ReMafoX

 This repo serves as a **communication platform** for the [ReMafoX app](https://apps.apple.com/us/app/remafox-gui-for-bartycrouch/id1605635026).

 Here, you can:

-- Find the release notes
+- Find the apps release notes
-- Learn about the roadmap
+- Learn about the future roadmap
-- Report bugs
+- Report bugs you encountered
-- Request new features
+- Request new features you wish for
-- Ask usage questions
+- Ask questions on how to use it

 ## Detailed Guide